Mozambique's Frelimo selects Guebuza loyalist as presidential candidate

 These security worries and a spate of criminal kidnappings of wealthy individuals have cast some uncertainty on otherwise bright prospects for a resource-led boom involving investors like Brazil’s Vale, London-listed Rio Tinto, Italy’s Eni and U.S. oil firm Anadarko.

-Earlier this year, apparently pressured by the raids and MDM’s showing in the municipal polls, Frelimo agreed to Renamo demands to expand the electoral commission, whose composition critics said favoured the ruling party.
+Earlier this year, apparently pressured by the raids and MDM’s showing in the municipal polls, Frelimo agreed to Renamo demands to expand the electoral commission, whose composition critics said favored the ruling party.

 After boycotting the November local vote, Renamo is expected to contest the October elections, as will MDM.